AdobeDocs/campaign.en/help/v8/start/query-editor.md

 ---
-title: Design queries in Campaign v8
+title: Work with the query editor
-description: Learn how to create queries
+description: Learn how work with the query editor
 feature: Query Editor, Data Management
 role: User
 level: Beginner